 One could consider a Raspberry Pi 5 an alternative.
 But then you’re limited to 8GB of RAM and need an add-on board for an SSD, which means that price-wise you’re not far off.
 The N100 is much faster and, since it’s an x86 processor, will run the same binaries as your other systems.

 So, what am I going to use this mini PC for?
 From what I’ve read they have enough power to serve as desktop PCs for office work, but I’m going to use it as server.
-It is going to run a network controller, server software (like databases), and I want to use it to test Linux programs of mine without having to resort to WSL.
+It is going to run a network controller, adblocker (pi-hole), server software (like databases), and I want to use it to test Linux programs of mine without having to resort to WSL.
 It might even be suitable for some of the point cloud processing tasks that I usually run on my much more power-hungry desktop PC.